Helen Electricity Network and Aidon: 10 years of collaboration

 Helen Electricity Network and Aidon began their journey together ten years ago.
 What is the secret of smooth collaboration?

 Roughly ten years have passed since Aidon and Helen Electricity Network, the DSO operating in Helsinki, began their cooperation.
-Mika Nousiainen, Metering Manager at Helen Electricity Network and Petteri Heinänen, Business Unit Director of Aidon in Finland, and, have both been involved in the project since the very beginning.
+Mika Nousiainen, Metering Manager at Helen Electricity Network and Petteri Heinänen, Business Unit Director of Aidon in Finland, have both been involved in the project since the very beginning.
 The two men gathered to go over the lessons they have learned during their journey together.

 Pioneers of remote connectivity